Comment on page

 This policy defines the level of system documentation required, such as configuration information and services that are running.

-This policy is designed to provide for service stability by ensuring that system documentation is complete and current.
+This policy is designed to provide service stability by ensuring that system documentation is complete and current.
 This policy complements business continuity management and disaster recovery by ensuring that documentation is available in the event that systems should need to be rebuilt.
 This policy will help reduce troubleshooting time by ensuring that appropriate personnel is notified when changes are made to any system.

 This policy specifies controls to reduce the information security risks associated with outsourcing.